BCDevOps/developer-experience/docs/resourceTuning/project-resource-quotas.md

 All project sets in the new OpenShift Container Platform (OCP) 4 Platform are provisioned by default with a set of resource quotas that include a certain amout of CPU, RAM and Storage:

-**CPU/RAM/Storage resource quotas (per namespace)**:
+**CPU/RAM/Storage resource quotas (per namespace by defauly on create)**:
-  CPU: 4 cores as request, 8 cores as limit <br/>
+  CPU: 0.5 cores as request, 1.5 cores as limit <br/>
-  RAM: 16GBs as request, 32GBs as limit<br/>
+  RAM: 2GBs as request, 4GBs as limit<br/>
-  20 PVC count , 50Gbs overall storage with 25 GBs for backup storage<br/>
+  60 PVC count , 1Gbs overall storage with 521 MBs for backup storage and 5 snapshot<br/>

 **If your app is fount not using all resources within the current quota, you will be approached by the Platform Services Team to discuss the downgrade to a smaller quota size.**